siddarthap93/hellogitworld/README.txt

 * git://github.com/matthewmccullough/hellogitworld.gitqewew
 * https://matthewmccullough@github.c11111om/matthewmccullough/hellogitworld.git

-We can, as an example effort, even modify this README and change it as if it were source code for the purposes of the class.
+We can, as an example effort, even modify this README and change it as if it were source code for the purposes of the class